 Local colleges, churches, and community centers can also be starting points for finding resources.
 On the financial side of the problem, there’s free help in the form of credit counseling.
-You can speak with a professional from a nonprofit credit counseling agency for advice on your situation, and could be eligible for many options that can help bring your debt — and life — back under control.
+Speak with a professional from a nonprofit credit counseling agency for advice on your situation.
+You could be eligible for many options that can help bring your debt — and life — back under control.

 Whatever you do, Bell cautions, don’t ignore your problems.
 Ask for help.

 “After being diagnosed, it was surreal looking back on my decisions and everything I was doing.
 Now I can see a correlation between decisions I made, like ignoring my loans — a lot of those things became less about me and a lot more about a pattern that can come with mental illness,” she says.

 “That was empowering, and a little disheartening, because everyone wants to think they’re in charge of their own life.
 But there are plenty of people like me who are not diagnosed, and there are a lot of things that can just screw you up.”

 Published by Debt.com, LLC Mobile users may also access the AMP Version: Debt and Depression - AMP.